 If you prefer to keep this recipe dairy-free or vegan, I recommend using either olive oil or Miyokos Vegan Cultured butter.
 You may need to reduce the amount of salt in the recipe if you use a salted vegan butter.

-The sauce is flavored with chopped shallot and a garlic clove.
+The sauce is flavored with chopped shallot and garlic cloves.
 If you prefer to avoid chopping, you can use granulated garlic and granulated onion instead – ⅛ tsp of each.

 Dried Italian herbs or just straight dried oregano give a hint of Italian flavor to this sauce.
 If you have a favorite herb, feel free to sub it in.
 This sauce is a great neutral base for many flavors.